GurneeshBudhiraja/RAG-n-ROLL-Hackathon/README.md

 ## Features

 - **Super easy to use:** Easy and intuitive design.
-- **Speaks your language:** Available in English, Hindi, and Bengali.
+- **Speaks your language:** Available in English, Hindi, Bengali, and Marathi.
 - **Get expert advice:** Chat and get personalized answers to your farming questions.

 ## Built With